Gastroenteritis, also referred to as "stomach flu, " is inflammation of the stomach and intestinal lining, which causes diarrhea and vomiting.

 A nurse will give you specific advice and tell you whether or not you need to see a doctor right away.

-You should see a doctor the same day if you or your child are in one of the following situations:
+You should see a doctor the same day if one of the following situations applies to you:

 - You have diarrhea which does not subside after 48 hours despite following instructions for rehydrating and eating when you have gastroenteritis